Estimated reading time: 13 minutes

 It remains to be seen if recruiters faced with paying fresh-out-of-school 18 year olds the same living wage as more experienced 25 year olds, are willing to allow the 18 yr olds to make the shortlist.

-Employers will certainly see increases in their wage bills.
+Employers will certainly see increases in their wage bills, on top of the Autumn 2024 budget increases in Employers’ national insurance .
 It will be essential to budget for these changes and to ensure they are able to meet the new wage standards.
-This inevitably means price hikes, and yes, inflation.
+This inevitably means price hikes and inflation.
+Current National Minimum Wage and National Living Wage rates are here and usually change every April.

 Ending ‘Fire and Rehire’ Practices